fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/3_inheritance_and_variable_scope.md

 Sidenote: you can use `::` on classes, modules or constants.

 ### Module and Constant Interaction
-Unlike instance methods or instance variables, constants are __not evaluated at runtime__, so their lexical scope - or, where they are used in the code - is very important.
+Unlike instance methods or instance variables, constants are __not evaluated at runtime__, so their lexical scope - or, where they are defined in the code - is very important.
 ```
 module Maintenance
   def change_tires